DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-application-layout-changes.md

 Providers have consistently shown in research that they need to share applications with their colleagues.
 They do this either by printing the page or by saving the page as a PDF.

-Many computers offer the ability to ‘print to PDF’ but many people aren’t aware of this feature.
+Many computers offer the ability to ‘print to PDF’ but many people are not aware of this feature.

 If we let users download the application as a PDF then they can print it out or send it via email.